Pozzolanic activity: Composition

-The overall chemical composition of a pozzolan is considered as one of the parameters governing long-term performance (e.g. compressive strength) of the blended cement binder, ASTM C618 prescribes that a pozzolan should contain SiO2 + Al2O3 + Fe2O3 ≥ 70 wt.%.
-In case of a (quasi) one phase material such as blast-furnace slags the overall chemical composition can be considered as meaningful parameter, for multi-phase materials only a correlation between the pozzolanic activity and the chemistry of the active phases can be sought.
+The overall chemical composition of a pozzolan is considered as one of the parameters governing long-term performance (e.g. compressive strength) of the blended cement binder.
+ASTM C618 prescribes that a pozzolan should be at least 70% SiO2 + Al2O3 + Fe2O3 by mass.
+In case of a (quasi-)one-phase material such as blast-furnace slag, the overall chemical composition can be considered as a meaningful parameter; for multi-phase materials, only a correlation between the pozzolanic activity and the chemistry of the active phases can be sought.

 Many pozzolans consist of a heterogeneous mixture of phases of different pozzolanic activity.
 Obviously, the content in reactive phases is an important property determining the overall reactivity.
-In general, the pozzolanic activity of phases thermodynamically stable at ambient conditions is low when compared to on an equal specific surface basis to less thermodynamically stable phase assemblages.
+In general, the pozzolanic activity of phases thermodynamically stable at ambient conditions is low when compared (on an equal-specific-surface basis) to less-thermodynamically-stable phase assemblages.
 Volcanic ash deposits containing large amounts of volcanic glass or zeolites are more reactive than quartz sands or detrital clay minerals.
-In this respect, the thermodynamic driving force behind the pozzolanic reaction serves as a rough indicator of the potential reactivity of a (alumino-)silicate material.
-Similarly, materials showing structural disorder such as glasses show higher pozzolanic activities than crystalline ordered compounds.
+In this respect, the thermodynamic driving force behind the pozzolanic reaction serves as a rough indicator of the potential reactivity of a(n alumino-)silicate material.
+Similarly, materials showing structural disorder such as glasses show higher pozzolanic activities than crystalline compounds.

 Reaction conditions

-The rate of the pozzolanic reaction can also be controlled by external factors such as the mix proportions, the amount of water or space available for the formation and growth of hydration products and the temperature of reaction.
-Therefore, typical blended cement mix design properties such as the replacement ratio of pozzolan for Portland cement, the water to binder ratio and the curing conditions strongly affect the reactivity of the added pozzolan.
+The rate of the pozzolanic reaction can also be controlled by external factors such as the mix proportions, the amount of water or space available for the formation and growth of hydration products, and the temperature of reaction.
+Therefore, typical blended cement mix design properties such as the replacement ratio of pozzolan for Portland cement, the water-to-binder ratio, and the curing conditions strongly affect the reactivity of the added pozzolan.

 Pozzolanic activity tests

 Mechanical tests

 Mechanical evaluation of the pozzolanic activity is based upon a comparison of the compressive strength of mortar bars containing pozzolans as a partial replacement for Portland cement to reference mortar bars containing only Portland cement as binder.
-The mortar bars are prepared, cast, cured and tested following a detailed set of prescriptions.
-Compressive strength testing is carried out at fixed moments, typically 3, 7, and 28 days after mortar preparation.
+The mortar bars are prepared, cast, cured, and tested following a detailed set of prescriptions.
+Compressive-strength testing is carried out at fixed moments, typically 3, 7, and 28 days after mortar preparation.
 A material is considered pozzolanically active when it contributes to the compressive strength, taking into account the effect of dilution.
 Most national and international technical standards or norms include variations of this methodology.